---4--In one of the first pieces I wrote for IGNITUM TODAY--then named Virtuous Pla.net--I gave three pieces of advice to college freshmen for how to remain Catholic (or really any kind of Christian) in school and beyond.
-My third piece of advice was to get involved with the parish community as a volunteer.
+--4--One way for people to remain attached to their church (meaning, not only to leave the community, but to not leave their faith) is to get involved at the parish by volunteering.
 This is also a form of tithing (you are giving time and talent) and can be more helpful to the parish than money (treasure); this is, after all, the foremost tithe made by any priest or religious.
 It will strengthen your faith, and it will help you to remember that you are part of the community and not only a member of the congregation.
 Tithing money can also give you a sense of belonging and not merely attending, since most people tend to care more about the things which they invest in (both financially and time-commitment wise).

 --5--Many parishes--I would venture to say most if not all Catholic parishes--also have various social outreach programs.
 Ours has a food pantry, a Saint Vincent de Paul society, a Mobile Loaves and Fishes ministry, to say nothing of ministries geared towards elderly/hospice patients, the sick, and the imprisoned.
 I do not think that much of the tithe money goes to these things, but there are usually special collections taken up for each.
 These collections make you a participant in several of the corporal works of mercy: feeding the hungry, giving drink to the thirsty, clothing the naked, visiting the sick, and at times even harboring the harborless.
 I'm not sure if prison visitations count for "ransoming captives" or are funded through such collections, and I doubt that there is any provision for burying the dead, but 5/7 ain't bad.
 Especially in light of Matthew 25:31-45.